Software apps and online services

 Full detail at: https://sites.google.com/site/pre2arduino/

 The moisture sensor is in fact from here: BangGood.
 It is a resistivity based sensor, which is not corroded as others write in Hackster projects.
 If you power-it on for only several milliseconds each time, just enough to read the humidity, it works fine.
 The one I show, worked for months, without any sign of corrosion.
 Just use the attached software.
 However other issues could occur: wet mud attaching to the sensor, thus indicating a different local humidity from the rest of the pot!
 If the sensor is too far from the water tube, the readings will have a large delay: time for water to diffuse in the pot!!
 Put it sufficiently close to the water tube to stop the pump, before there is too much water in the pot !!
 Change the humidity threshold in the software, according to your plant requirements.
 This one pumps water below 95% humidity, for a certain number seconds, depending on the pot size.
-Then, after the reading period (10-15 min), if the indicated humidity did not surpass 95%, a new quantity of water is pumped.
-This method allows for water diffusion in the pot.
+Then, after the reading period (10-15 min), if the indicated humidity did not surpass the threshold, a new quantity of water is pumped.
+This method allows time for water to diffuse in the pot.
 Only two watering in a given interval (8-12 hours) are allowed to avoid spilling water, before diffusion.

 Powering the pump is done by a Mosfet module, but this can be done by other means too, (e.g. a relay).
 The display can be any other with I2C interface.
 This one has a parallel interface, so a I2C adapter was needed (AtTiny85 has only 6 pins!!) as shown in the left side of the following figure as a prototype board with hot glue on it!